Chicago mayor: Reporters of color get 2-year mark interviews

 “With this outrage, y’all are implying that Black and Brown journalists aren’t capable of asking the hard questions,” TRiiBE tweeted Wednesday, saying it got an interview the same day.

 Taking office in 2019, Lightfoot tenure’s has been marked by racial inequality issues, including a Chicago teachers strike, city violence, the coronavirus pandemic and policing.
-In her two-page letter she recalled being on the campaign trail and bein struck “by the overwhelming whiteness and maleness of Chicago media outlets, editorial boards, the political press corps, and yes, the City Hall press corps specifically.”
+In her two-page letter she recalled being on the campaign trail and being struck “by the overwhelming whiteness and maleness of Chicago media outlets, editorial boards, the political press corps, and yes, the City Hall press corps specifically.”

 She noted the nation’s reckoning on racism but said it didn’t appear “many of the media institutions in Chicago have caught on and truly have not embraced this moment.”